 Arts Award is managed by Trinity College London in association with Arts Council England, working with 10 regional Bridge organisations.
-Our Bridge organisation is Artswork, Southampton, who recently awarded £10,000 to the John Hansard Gallery to develop a digital engagement programme in conjunction with the Arts Award:
+Our Bridge organisation is Artswork, Southampton, who recently awarded £10,000 to John Hansard Gallery to develop a digital engagement programme in conjunction with the Arts Award.

-We are delighted to have been awarded £10,000 to develop education work alongside our off-site exhibition E Book Show through Artswork’s ‘Extending Digital Practice’ programme.
-During February and March 2013 we will work in partnership with image-maker Kristianne Drake and Southampton Solent University to develop an action research programme with a cluster of Teaching Schools and Alliance Schools in Southampton that will enable young people to explore digital image making.
-Embedding the Bronze Arts Award, the programme aims to support schools teaching GCSE Photography.
-The lead cluster/Teaching School, Hounsdown School, is developing an Arts Award programme alongside its new GCSE Photography in the 2013/2014 academic year.
+In 2013 we were delighted to be awarded £10,000 to develop education work alongside our off-site exhibition E Book Show through Artswork’s ‘Extending Digital Practice’ programme.
+During February and March of 2013, we worked in partnership with image-maker Kristianne Drake and Southampton Solent University to develop an action research programme with a cluster of Teaching Schools and Alliance Schools in Southampton that enabled young people to explore digital image making.
+Embedding the Bronze Arts Award, the programme aimed to support schools teaching GCSE Photography.
+The lead cluster/Teaching School, Hounsdown School, is now developing an Arts Award programme alongside its new GCSE Photography.

 “Artswork is delighted to announce investment in the two successful Extending Digital Practice programmes, each receiving